 Lorraine Weatherspoon, Project Specialist

 The California Preschool Instructional Network (CPIN) provides high quality professional development for preschool administrators and teachers that highlights current research-based information, resources, and effective instructional practices which are focused on preparing children to flourish in early childhood and succeed in elementary school and beyond.
 CPIN is funded by the Early Education and Support Division (EESD) of the California Department of Education and is organized in eleven regions as designated by the California County Superintendents Educational Services Association.
 Sacramento County Office of Education serves as the Local Education Agency (LEA) for CPIN.
 Each regional team utilizes the California Preschool Learning Foundations, California Preschool Curriculum Frameworks (volumes 1, 2, and 3), and other CDE publications and resources to provide professional learning and on-site technical assistance and support for administrators and teachers, establishes communication among schools and programs, and focuses on initiatives and documents developed by EESD.

 California Preschool Instructional Network, Capital Service Region

 Within the ten-county Capital Service Region of Northern California, CPIN regional network meetings for preschool administrators and teacher professional development are provided by SCOE staff specializing in early childhood and special education, and multiple language learners.
-CPIN Leads also provide training and technical assistance to early childhood education school readiness staff.
+CPIN Leads also provide training and technical assistance to early childhood education staff.
 Direct preschool program support is designed to enhance the quality of preschool programs and includes: teacher professional development, training and technical assistance, classroom observation, and on-site support.